GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Fetid Falchion** (*unique*)
 $5,500 , 2 lbs.
 Longsword
-A finely crafted sword with only a single edge.
+A finely crafted sword with only a single edge, it emits a strange smell.
 When the user presses attack, the attack qualifies to damage armor, or inflicts a critical hit *they also inflict a toxic attack against the foe*.

 **Flaming Flamberge** (*unique*)
 $5,950 , 6.5 lbs.